-We booked the ‘Classic Inca Trail’ 4-day hike for the beginning of April, right at the tail end of the rainy season.
-We spent a few days in Cusco acclimatizing and having a pre-meeting with the tour company before gathering supplies and setting off on our Inca adventure!
+We booked the ‘Classic Inca Trail‘ which is a 4-day, 44km hike starting at the beginning of April, right at the end of the rainy season.
+We arrived in Cusco a few days in advance, to acclimatize, have a pre-meeting with the tour company and gather supplies before setting off on our Inca adventure!

 Day 1: Cusco to Wayllabamba (12km)

 A small bus picked us up at our hotel and took us to a small town to eat breakfast before dropping us off at Km 82 where the trail begins.
-All the bags needed to be weighed and contents distributed among the porters.
+All the bags needed to be weighed and contents distributed among the porters, as there are weight limits.
 Everyone collected water, snacks and rain gear into day packs and set off on the hike.
 The first day was sunny with some clouds but cool, which was perfect for hiking.

 The landscape was gorgeous, full of broad Andes mountains and lush mountain fields.
 The trail was fairly easy and there were many other groups on the trail with us.
 We stopped in a beautiful valley for lunch, which was a wonderful spread of soup, tea, meat and rice.
 We finished the day early and arrived into camp to have our tents set up for us and supper ready.
 A perfect first day.

 Day 2: Wayllabamba to Pacamayo (12km)

 We woke up early to a light drizzle of rain, had our breakfast in the communal tent and were on our way up the trail again.
-The mountains were covered in mist and everything looked incredibly green and lush.
+The mountains were covered in morning mist and everything was all the foliage was green and lush.
 The scene around us began to change, and soon we began hiking through cloud forest with little blue and purple flowers along the edges of the path, eventually passing a small waterfall to one side.